 A decent wet/dry handheld vacuum may cost $50 or more.
 The cost exceeds that of a basic corded model, but owners appreciate the versatility it affords.
 If you want a high-end vacuum from an established brand such as Dyson, Bissell, or Black & Decker, expect to spend at least $60, if not more.
 These pricier vacuums typically come with an array of useful accessories and the latest motor technology.

-A: Although handheld vacs are great for cleaning up minor spills and dirt spots, Bill advises that you save lint cleanup for your upright vacuum.
+A. Although handheld vacs are great for cleaning up minor spills and dirt spots, save lint cleanup for your upright vacuum.
 The rotary feature of a heavy-duty upright can take on lint and similar items far more efficiently than a handheld.

 Rather than pushing your handheld past its limits, we recommend stepping up to a more powerful cleaning tool for large carpeted areas.